“There is only one life you can call your own, and a thousand others you can call by any name you like.”

 I work with children, adolescents, and adults, and welcome anyone who finds themselves at a threshold—ready for change, reckoning, or healing.

 While clinical assessment and tools are part of therapy, I know you’re likely here for more personal reasons: confusion, shame, exhaustion, transition, a sense that something needs to shift or be addressed.
-I believe that pathologizing our emotional symptoms severs us from their meaning.
-Instead, I invite you to listen closely to what your life is speaking with curiosity and hope.
-My therapeutic lens is informed by many perspectives, like trauma-informed care, systems theory, narrative therapy, attachment, neurobiology and ecopsychology, but what matters most to me is the quality of connection we get to build together.
+I believe that through our deepest struggles, we can find pathways to wholeness again.